 - A thesis may also receive an “Honors” designation if the thesis committee determines that it is of superior quality.

 When the thesis committee has accepted the thesis, the student will submit two copies to the office of the Dean.
 The copies must be submitted unbound on #16 Roman 12-point type on at least 50% cotton paper (twenty-weight).
 No credit will be given for a thesis that does not conform to the correct form and style.
 The Library will retain the approved thesis in electronic format according to its policies for retention and circulation of such works.

-7.3 Master of Arts in Pastoral Studies (M.A.P.S.): The purpose of the degree is to prepare Roman Catholics for lay ministry at a diocesan or parish level.
+7.3 Master in Pastoral Studies (M.P.S.): The purpose of the degree is to prepare Roman Catholics for lay ministry at a diocesan or parish level.
 The degree is designed only for Roman Catholics who do not seek ordination.
 Others will not be admitted.
 Graduates of this program will have a basic knowledge of scripture, contemporary biblical scholarship, the Christian tradition, theology, moral theology, and sacramental traditions.
 They will have skills in developing and executing programs of education, administration of parish life, and pastoral care and nurture of Christian communities.

-7.3.1 Time Limit: Coursework counted toward the completion of the Master of Arts in Pastoral Studies degree must have been completed within ten years prior to the granting of the degree.
+7.3.1 Time Limit: Coursework counted toward the completion of the Master in Pastoral Studies degree must have been completed within ten years prior to the granting of the degree.